tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 ## Why Docker?
-You need to install Docker in order to complete the database analysis.
+You need to install Docker in order to complete the source code analysis.
 This is because the analysis uses several system dependent software libraries, so by using Docker the analysis can use those libraries without you requiring to install the correct dependencies with the correct versions.

 ## Using Tidal Tools